CodeupClassroom/venus-modified-lessons/restblog/README.md

 # RESTful APIs using Spring (Boot)

 This module combines learning how to use Spring to build a RESTful API as a backend solution for a fullstack application with a running fullstack project of a blogging application, the REST Blog.
-The REST Blog project is a sandbox for a full-stack Single Page Application solution for a basic blogging app.
-The backend is Java+Spring and the frontend uses the Jalopy framework, covered in the SPA module.
+The REST Blog backend is Java+Spring and the frontend uses the Jalopy framework, covered in the SPA module.

 NOTE: future curriculum revisions will use Vue as the frontend framework.